greenpeace/gpes-activism-school-elearning-template/README.md

 ```

 Upload `mylesson.zip` to [Moodle, as a SCORM package](https://docs.moodle.org/36/en/SCORM_settings).
 (It should work with any **L**earning **M**anagement **S**ystem that supports SCORM).

+### Notes

+Please note that LMSes like Moodle have many options to configure their SCORM lessons.
+Please test your package and read your LMS documentation.